Flybell/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Visiting Scholar
-- Institutional Science Communicator
+- Communicatons Strategist
-- Media and Communications Officer
+- Communications Officer

 # education to show in About widget
 education: